-Participation is entirely voluntary and you are free to withdraw at any time, without needing to provide a reason.
-If you withdraw, we would not perform any more research procedures, although we might need to offer you a follow up visit to, for example, check a blood result for safety reasons or follow-up symptoms that you were having.
+Taking part is entirely voluntary and you are free to withdraw at any time, without needing to provide a reason.
+If you withdraw, we would not perform any more research procedures, although we might need to offer you a follow up visit to, for example, check a blood result for safety reasons.
 With your permission, we would like to store the samples already collected but if you did not want this, we would discard them.
 Please note that if samples have already been used in research testing, they cannot be withdrawn and any resulting data will be retained.
 If you choose to withdraw from the study, your standard medical care will not be affected.